PhloMetricWater Meter System

 Node User Manual (PDF)

-End-user manual for the PhloMetric Water Meter Node, firmware 2.13.0: first connection and WiFi setup, picking your default meter, the dashboard, the privacy model and debug mode, the device passwords, email reports, working with a Gateway, firmware updates, the HTTP API, and troubleshooting.
+End-user manual for the PhloMetric Water Meter Node, firmware 2.13.15: first connection and WiFi setup, picking your default meter, the dashboard, the privacy model and debug mode, the device passwords, email reports, the on-demand Gateway Test (Send Meter Data / Ping Gateway), working with a Gateway, firmware updates, the HTTP API, and troubleshooting.

 Gateway User Manual (PDF)

-End-user manual for the PhloMetric Water Gateway, firmware 0.1.58: first connection, the client roster (including forgetting retired nodes), managing Nodes over the mesh (queries, protocol and default-meter changes, reboot), recording to the database via the ingest service, the consolidated By-Node email report, the device passwords, firmware updates, the HTTP API, and troubleshooting.
+End-user manual for the PhloMetric Water Gateway, firmware 0.1.81: first connection, joining your network with optional fixed/static IP, the client roster (including forgetting retired nodes), managing Nodes over the mesh (queries, protocol and default-meter changes, reboot, on-demand per-node volume), recording to the database via the ingest service, the consolidated By-Node email report with the report-node filter and leak & break alerts, the device passwords, firmware updates, the HTTP API, and troubleshooting.

 Setup checklist